Forethought-Technologies/AutoChain/docs/workflow-evaluation.md

 **simulated conversations**.

-The idea is we could have two model actors to conversation with each other, one is the autonomous agent and another pretends to be an user with specific context and goal.
+The idea is we could have two model actors to conversation with each other, one is the generative agent and another pretends to be an user with specific context and goal.
 Agent and user will have multiple turns of conversation until agent or user decides to stop or max number of iterations is reached.
 At the end of the conversation, there will be another critic model with a different prompt to evaluate the quality of the responses based on the conversation history to measure if agent achieved the desired outcome.

-Simulated user will can have varied conversations with autonomous agent under different situations.
-Human or a LLM could inspect the conversation history and action taken by agent at the end of the test to evaluate the quality of the autonomous agent.
+Simulated user will can have varied conversations with generative agent under different situations.
+Human or a LLM could inspect the conversation history and action taken by agent at the end of the test to evaluate the quality of the generative agent.
 There are a couple key concepts to build such test cases

 **tools** Since most of the agent would need to use tools, you could provide a list of